sgrzemski/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 ### MimirGossipMembersMismatch

-This alert fires when any instance does not register all other instances as members of the memberlist cluster.
+This alert fires when any instance registers too many instances as members of the memberlist cluster.

 How it **works**:

 - This alert applies when memberlist is used as KV store for hash rings.
 - All Mimir instances using the ring, regardless of type, join a single memberlist cluster.
-- Each instance (ie. memberlist cluster member) should see all memberlist cluster members.
+- Each instance (ie. memberlist cluster member) should see all memberlist cluster members, but not see any other instances (eg. from Loki or Tempo, or other Mimir clusters).
 - Therefore the following should be equal for every instance:
   - The reported number of cluster members (`memberlist_client_cluster_members_count`)
   - The total number of currently responsive instances that use memberlist KV store for hash ring.
+- During rollouts, the number of members reported by some instances may be higher than expected as it takes some time for notifications of instances that have shut down to propagate throughout the cluster.

 How to **investigate**:

-- The instance which has the incomplete view of the cluster (too few members) is specified in the alert.
-- If the count is zero:
-  - It is possible that the joining the cluster has yet to succeed.
-  - The following log message indicates that the _initial_ initial join did not succeed: `failed to join memberlist cluster`
-  - The following log message indicates that subsequent re-join attempts are failing: `re-joining memberlist cluster failed`
-  - If it is the case that the initial join failed, take action according to the reason given.
+- Check which instances are reporting a higher than expected number of cluster members (the `memberlist_client_cluster_members_count` metric)
+- If most or all instances are reporting a higher than expected number of cluster members, then this cluster may have merged with another cluster
+  - Check the instances listed on each instance's view of the memberlist cluster using the `/memberlist` admin page on that instance, and confirm that all instances listed there are expected
+- If only a small number of instances are reporting a higher than expected number of cluster members, these instances may be experiencing memberlist communication issues:
   - Verify communication with other members by checking memberlist traffic is being sent and received by the instance using the following metrics:
     - `memberlist_tcp_transport_packets_received_total`
     - `memberlist_tcp_transport_packets_sent_total`
   - If traffic is present, then verify there are no errors sending or receiving packets using the following metrics:
     - `memberlist_tcp_transport_packets_sent_errors_total`
     - `memberlist_tcp_transport_packets_received_errors_total`
     - These errors (and others) can be found by searching for messages prefixed with `TCPTransport:`.
 - Logs coming directly from memberlist are also logged by Mimir; they may indicate where to investigate further.
 These can be identified as such due to being tagged with `caller=memberlist_logger.go:<line>`.

 ### EtcdAllocatingTooMuchMemory